Good Hotel Guide Review

 10. 2 in former stable block.

-lounge, snug, dining room, honesty bar, free Wi-Fi, in-room TV (Freeview), garden, 230-acre dairy farm, unsuitable for disabled.
+lounge (honesty bar), snug, dining room, free Wi-Fi, in-room TV (Freeview), garden, grounds (nature trail, tennis, croquet, pitch and putt, 300-metre driving range), 230-acre dairy farm, unsuitable for disabled.

 in dining room and reception.

 all ages welcomed.